Insurance automatic renewal: Is it legal?

 Chancellor Philip Hammond announced in the Autumn Statement 2016 that IPT will go up again to 12% from June 2017 – so it might be worth renewing before this point if you can.

 Unhappy with your auto-renewal quote?
 You can use comparison sites such as gocompare and comparethemarket to search for deals.
-Or if you're an existing thinkmoney customer, you could get up to 20% discount with our car insurance.
 Just make sure you have an insurance policy in place before you cancel your existing policy so you’ve always got some insurance.

 Third-party insurance is the legal minimum you need to drive a car in the UK – but which is cheaper between third-party or fully comp?
 Find out in our blog.